AhmadRHM/IP-Projects/README.md

 - <b>Active Contour Segmentation</b>

-    It is a segmentation algorithm for images in wich you have a list of points on the image forming a contour and you define an energy function for that contour (for the list of points) and the goal is to move the points to fit to a desired object in the image and for that we want to minimize the energy function of the contour.
+    It is a segmentation algorithm for images in which you have a list of points on the image forming a contour and you define an energy function for that contour (for the list of points) and the goal is to move the points to fit to a desired object in the image and for that we want to minimize the energy function of the contour.
 Both greedy and dynamic programming methods are implemented.

 - <b>Book Cover Separation</b>